quicwg/base-drafts/draft-ietf-quic-transport.md

 close ({{immediate-close}}) if it abandons the connection prior to the effective value.

-An endpoint restarts any timer it maintains when a packet from its peer is received and processed successfully.
-The timer is also restarted when sending an ack-eliciting packet (see {{QUIC-RECOVERY}}), but only if no other ack-eliciting packets have been sent since last receiving a packet.
+An endpoint restarts its idle timer when a packet from its peer is received and processed successfully.
+The idle timer is also restarted when sending an ack-eliciting packet (see {{QUIC-RECOVERY}}), but only if no other ack-eliciting packets have been sent since last receiving a packet.
 Restarting when sending packets ensures that connections do not prematurely time out when